laminlabs/lamindb/docs/organize.md

 ## Via files & folders

 If a database seems daunting, you can use LaminDB as a versioned file system.
 Similar to AWS S3, you organize artifacts into virtual folders using `/`-separated keys.
-For a single file, you'd call:
+To ingest a single file into a `project1/` folder, you'd call:

 ```python
 artifact1 = ln.Artifact("./dataset.csv", key="project1/dataset1.csv").save()